Mihai Ralea: PNȚ deputy and Viața Românească editor

 By then, Ralea was leaving behind his sociological research.
-As noted by his friend Botez, he showed himself to be "absent-minded and preoccupied most of all with politics."
+As noted by his friend Botez, he was "absent-minded and preoccupied most of all with politics."
 Botez noted that Ralea was showing signs of hyperactivity, seemingly incapable of concentrating during formal functions.
 He became infamous as one of the "traveling professors", who lived in Bucharest and only taught the minimum of classes allowed in Iași—one of his return trips to Iași, in 1936, was for the funeral ceremony of his mentor Ibrăileanu.
 He now owned an Iași townhouse and a villa in Bucharest's Filipescu Park.
-Although lovingly married to Ioana, he had begun an affair with another woman, Marcela Simionescu.
+Although lovingly married to Ioana, he had begun an affair with another woman, Mariana Simionescu (credited in some sources as Marcela).

 Ralea's energies were also drawn into administrative disputes and professional rivalries.
 Alongside Brătianu, he fought to obtain Oțetea a permanent seat at the University of Iași, at the expense of PNȚ colleague Ioan Hudiță.
 He tried to do the same for Rosetti, but was met with the stiff opposition of linguist Giorge Pascu.
 Hudiță was particularly vexed by these maneuvers, and, in 1934, asked for a formal inquiry by Parliament, and even for a formal review of Ralea's own 1926 appointment.
 More privately, Hudiță also claimed that Ralea was having affairs with his female students, and even with younger girls who presented to Ralea for their baccalaureate examination.
 Such criticism did not dissuade Ralea.
 In 1937, he also managed to obtain an Iași University chair for Călinescu, in controversial circumstances.

 From 1934 to March 1938, Ralea was also editor of the main PNȚ newspaper, Dreptatea.
 He contributed its political editorials, answering to criticism from the right.
 In February 1935, he co-authored and published the new PNȚ Party Program, which rendered explicit the goal of transforming Romania into a "peasant state".
 In Dreptatea, addressing Universul editor Pamfil Șeicaru, Ralea dismissed suspicions that the "peasant state" signified a "simplistic domination" or a dictatorship of the peasantry.
 He maintained that the notion simply implied "a juster distribution of the national income", and the "collective" but peaceful "redemption of an entire class."